 \subsubsection{Numerical procedure}

 We first normalize each dimensionful parameter to the plasma temperature such that we can operate with dimensionless variables.
 Then, we fix the free parameters

 where $\delta$ is the relative mass splitting between the mediator and DM, while $G$ is the effective gauge coupling defined in Eq.~\eqref{eq:G_def}.
 In particular, we scan over $G \in \left[ 0.4,1.6 \right]$ in steps of $0.1$ and $\log_{10}\delta \in \left[-1, 1 \right]$ in steps of $2/9$, for $32$ values of $z$ between $z=0.01$ and $z=10$, resulting in $13\times10\times32~=~4160$ parameter points.
-The interval for $G$ is motivated by some of the typical values the running gauge couplings assume at one-loop order, when considering different gauge quantum number assignments for the parent particle at several energy scales $\mu$ (cf. Tab.~\ref{tab:G_val}).
-This energy scale is identified with the energy scale where DM production dominantly takes place, which is well described by the maximum of the parent particle mass $m_F$ and the temperature $T$, such that the effective gauge couplings runs when $z<1$.
-We estimated the changes on the relic density induced by running effects when $G (\mu=\text{max}\left[ m_F, T \right])$ compared to a constant effective gauge coupling defined via $G(\mu=m_F)$ by assuming a color-dominated effective gauge coupling.
-We employ $\beta$-functions at one-loop and we only consider contributions from scatterings (which dominate for $z<1$) for this estimate.
+The interval for $G$ is motivated by some of the typical values the running gauge couplings assume at one-loop order when considering different gauge quantum number assignments for the parent particle at several energy scales $\mu$ (cf. Tab.~\ref{tab:G_val}).
+This energy scale is identified with the energy scale of DM production, which can be identified by the maximum of the parent particle mass $m_F$ and the temperature $T$, such that the effective gauge couplings run when $z<1$.
+We estimated the changes in the relic density induced by running effects when $G (\mu=\text{max}\left[ m_F, T \right])$ compared to a constant effective gauge coupling defined via $G(\mu=m_F)$ by assuming a color-dominated effective gauge coupling.
+We employ $\beta$-functions at one-loop order and we only consider contributions from scatterings (which dominate for $z<1$) for this estimate.
 We find that corrections are at most $\mc{O}(1\%)$, as expected from the logarithmic dependence of the running on $z$.
 Thus, in the following, we assume a constant effective gauge coupling, evaluated at the energy scale of the vacuum mass $m_F$ of the heavy vectorlike fermion.

-Since what we have discussed so far only applies in the unbroken phase of the electroweak (EW) symmetry, our computation is reliable if freeze-in happens before its breaking, namely if $T_\text{fi}\simeq m_F/5 \gtrsim T_\text{EW}$, where $T_\text{EW}\simeq 160\,\GeV$ \cite{DOnofrio:2015gop}.
+Moreover, since what we have discussed so far only applies in the unbroken phase of the electroweak (EW) symmetry, our computation is reliable if freeze-in happens before its breaking, namely if $T_\text{fi}\simeq m_F/5 \gtrsim T_\text{EW}$, where $T_\text{EW}\simeq 160\,\GeV$ \cite{DOnofrio:2015gop}.
 Thus, for masses above $m_F \gtrsim \TeV$, we can safely assume that DM production lies in the EW unbroken phase.